- last update 31 Oct 2024 -

 [I will comment on the movies when the section is ready]

 It's a damn crime this universe wasn't explored in comics!
-All we got are some Fury Road prequels adding background to Max, Furiosa, Immortan Joe and Nux.
-They are some very nice comics though.
+All we got are a few Fury Road prequels adding background to Max, Furiosa, Immortan Joe and Nux.
+They are some very nice comics, though.

 But we need more!